Hadokane/CI_PP1_Oversights/README.md

 It will also provide immediate interaction for the user, whether first time or recurring.

 It will allow immediate interaction for the user.
-- Iframes which provide interaction opportunities with external music and videos.
+- Iframes provide interaction opportunities with external music and videos.
 - Icons provide contextual imagery for the user.
 Enhancing the experience by providing visual metaphors.
 - Well sign-posted content and links provide clarity for the user.
 Providing progressive disclosure for the user, giving them what they need, when they need it.
 - Informative headers and paragraphs providing informative prompts and explanations for elements.